Screen#

 Touch#

-The screen pressed? block returns if the robot’s screen is currently being pressed or not pressed.
-This block returns a Boolean value:
+The screen pressed Boolean block reports whether the robot’s screen is currently being pressed.

-• True — Screen is currently being pressed
+• True — The screen is being pressed.

-• False — Screen is not being pressed
+• False — The screen is not being pressed.

 <screen pressed?>